Optimal time-decay estimates for an Oldroyd-B model with zero viscosity: Acknowledgements

 \section{Acknowledgements}

-J. Huang is partially supported by the National Natural Science Foundation of China $\#$11971357, $\#$11771\\ 155 and $\#$11571117, the Natural Science Foundation of Guangdong Province $\#$2019A1515011491, the Innovation Project of Department of Education of Guangdong Province of China $\#$2019KTSCX183.
-H. Wen is supported by the Guangdong Basic and Applied Basic Research Foundation $\#$2020B1515310015 and by the National Natural Science Foundation of China $\#$12071152.
-R. Zi is partially supported by the National Natural Science Foundation of China $\#$11871236 and $\#$11971193, the Natural Science Foundation of Hubei Province $\#$2018CFB665, and the Fundamental Research Funds for the Central Universities $\#$CCNU19QN084.
+J. Huang is partially supported by the National Natural Science Foundation of China (Grant No. 1197135\\7, 11771155 and 11571117), the Natural Science Foundation of Guangdong Province (Grant No. 2019A1\\515011491), the Innovation Project of Department of Education of Guangdong Province of China (Grant No. 2019KTSCX183).
+H. Wen is supported by the National Natural Science Foundation of China (Grant No. 11722104, 11671150).
+R. Zi is partially supported by the National Natural Science Foundation of China (Grant No. 11871236 and 11971193), the Natural Science Foundation of Hubei Province (Grant No. 2018CFB665), and the Fundamental Research Funds for the Central Universities (Grant No. CCNU19QN084).